Haiti–United States relations: United States Special Envoy for Haiti

+The United States special envoy for Haiti was a diplomatic position within the United States Department of State created after the assassination of Jovenel Moïse.
+The special envoy coordinates efforts between Haiti and the United States to promote peace and stability in the country.

+The inaugural special envoy was Daniel Lewis Foote, who served from July to September 2021.
+Foote resigned following frustrations that his "recommendations [had] been ignored and dismissed".

+In August 2022, four members of Congress called on President Biden to name a new special envoy.

 U.S. economic and development assistance to Haiti

 Haitian President René Préval (left) and George W. Bush (right) at the Oval Office, White House in Washington, D.C., on May 8, 2007.

 Political insecurity and the failure of Haiti's governments to invest in developing the country's natural and human resources has contributed significantly to the country's current state of underdevelopment.
 U.S. efforts to strengthen democracy and help build the foundation for economic growth aim to rectify this condition.
 The U.S. has been Haiti's largest donor since 1973.
 Between FY 1995 and FY 2003, the U.S. contributed more than $850 million in assistance to Haiti.
 Since 2004, the U.S. has provided over $600 million for improving governance, security, the rule of law, economic recovery, and critical human needs.
 The President's budget request for FY 2007 was $198 million.
 U.S. Government funds have been used to support programs that have addressed a variety of problems.

 Some experts, however, have criticized the conditional nature of U.S. aid to Haiti.
 Often U.S. aid is provided based on conditions dictated by U.S. policy goals, not by Haitian institutions.
 This appears to be the case for some NGO programs funded under USAID.
 USAID also played a role in the eradication of the Creole pig, an important asset to small Haitian farmers, during the 1980s as part of an effort to combat an outbreak of the African swine fever virus.

 Haiti has been plagued for decades by extremely high unemployment and underemployment.
 The precipitous decline in urban assembly sector jobs, from a high of over 100,000 in 1986 to fewer than 20,000 in 2006, exacerbated the scarcity of jobs.
 To revitalize the economy, U.S. assistance attempts to create opportunities for stable sustainable employment for the growing population, particularly in rural areas.
 More recently, programs that help to increase commercial bank lending to micro-enterprises, especially in the agricultural sector, have helped to create a significant number of jobs.
 U.S. assistance is channeled primarily through private voluntary agencies and contractors to ensure efficient implementation of U.S. assistance programs.